typesupply/opentype-cookbook/readme.md

     language NLD;
     sub IJ by IJ.alt;

+The script tags are defined [here](https://www.microsoft.com/typography/otspec/scripttags.htm) and language tags are defined [here](http://www.microsoft.com/typography/developers/opentype/languagetags.aspx).

-When you do this, you need to register that the features include a particular language and script combination, known as a language system.
-We'll go over where to do this later, but for now, this is the syntax:
+If you add language or script specific rules you also need to register that the features include a particular language and script combination, known as a language system, before any of your feature definitions.
+This is the syntax:

     languagesystem script language;

-The script tags are defined [here](https://www.microsoft.com/typography/otspec/scripttags.htm) and language tags are defined [here](http://www.microsoft.com/typography/developers/opentype/languagetags.aspx).
-For example, this is what we would use for our example:
+And in our example, we would do this:

     languagesystem latn NLD;

-Before you define any language system, you should always declare this:
+Before you define any specific language system, you should always declare this:

     languagesystem DFLT dflt;